 (c) Interest on home loan for acquisition and repairs:

-Under the provisions of Section 24, a deduction of a maximum of Rs 1,50,000 every year is permissible in respect of interest on home loan if the house is Self-occupied.
+Under the provisions of Section 24, a deduction of a maximum of Rs 1,50,000 every year is permissible in respect of get details on interest on home loan if the house is Self-occupied.
 A loss up to Rs 1,50,000 of interest can be adjusted against salary income or business income or income from other sources.

 If a person has taken a loan for repair of house or flat, a deduction of maximum amount of Rs.30,000 is permissible and that too within the said amount of Rs 1,50,000.